chase-smith/spark/README.md

 Run the `spark` executable compiled above, passing it `--config /path/to/your/site/config/file` (putting in your site configuration file as appropriate).

 # Issues and bugs
-There are 2 places that reference my site specifically (the site header and the RSS description).
-I will be fixing this in the very near future.

 When checking the existing RSS file against the newly generated one, to see if it needs to be written out, I don't do proper bounds checking.
 This will lead to a crash only if the existing RSS file is malformed.

 I need to make an example site to include with this repository, so that you can actually see the folder/file structure.